This summary of age discrimination law in Belgium has been prepared by Claeys & Engels, the Ius Laboris member for Belgium: www.claeysengels.be.

 He was granted moral damages of €12,500 because of the dismissal.

-The facts in this case predate the Anti-Discrimination Act and the date for the implementation of EU Directive 2000/78.
+The facts in this case predated the Anti-Discrimination Act and the date for the implementation of EU Directive 2000/78.
 However, the Labour Tribunal declared that according to Belgian law, age discrimination was prohibited based on an interpretation of Belgian legislation in line with Directive 2000/78.

 The Labour Tribunal accepted that a referee should have an adequate professional condition but this can be tested objectively.
 The use of an age limit is unnecessarily discriminatory and does not have a legitimate objective that can be reasonably and objectively justified.